Islam Engendering Change - When Ideology, Theology and Biology collide Starting Saturday 22 January 2022 with Shaykh Ruzwan

 Learn about the journey of the human; learn about YOUR journey, where you came from and where you are going.
 Join iSyllabus as we cover the basic questions all human beings are seeking answers to, by examining each phase of the human journey from before conception, the life in this world, the life in the grave, the Resurrection, and finally the final eternal abode.

-Islam in the West - Vistas on Citizenship, Belonging and Religious Status Starting Sat 4th June 2022 with Shaykh Ruzwan
+Islam in the West - Vistas on Citizenship, Belonging and Religious Status Coming soon with Shaykh Ruzwan

 What is the status of Muslims currently living in the West in the light of Islamic legal theory?
 What are their roles and responsibilities to the countries of which they see themselves as integral parts?
 Has there been a change on how Muslim scholars discussed a ‘minority’ presence in ‘non-Muslim’ lands in the past and the present, and can we envisage further changes in religious fatwas given the ongoing prejudice that such communities feel they are subject to?